Shrimp paste: Varieties

 Shrimp paste may vary in appearance from pale liquid sauces to solid chocolate-coloured blocks.
 Shrimp paste produced in Hong Kong and Vietnam is typically a light pinkish grey; while the type used for Burmese, Lao, Cambodian, Thai, Indonesian cooking is darker brown.
-In the Philippines, they are commonly bright red or pink, due to the use of angkak (red yeast rice) as a colouring agent.
+In the Philippines, they are commonly bright red or pink, due to the use of angkák (red yeast rice) as a colouring agent.
 While all shrimp paste has a pungent aroma, the scent of higher grade shrimp paste is generally milder.
 Markets near villages producing shrimp paste are the best places to obtain the highest quality product.
-Shrimp paste varies between different Asian cultures and can vary in smell, texture and saltiness.
+Shrimp paste varies between different Asian cultures in terms of smell, texture, and saltiness.